Volkswagen Type 2: T2b

 In the Type 2, the Type 4 engine, or "pancake engine", was an option for the 1972 model year onward.
 This engine was standard in models destined for the US and Canada.
 Only with the Type 4 engine did an automatic transmission become available for the first time in the 1973 model year.
 Both engines were 1.7 L, DIN-rated at 49 kW with the manual transmission and 46 kW with the automatic.
 The Type 4 engine was enlarged to 1.8 L and 50 kW DIN for the 1974 model year and again to 2.0 L and 52 kW DIN for the 1976 model year.
-The two-litre option appeared in South African manufactured models during 1976, originally only in a comparably well-equipped "Executive" model.
+The two-liter option appeared in South African manufactured models during 1976, originally only in a comparably well-equipped "Executive" model.
 The 1978 2.0 L now featured hydraulic valve lifters, eliminating the need to periodically adjust the valve clearances as on earlier models.
-The 1975 and later US model years received Bosch L-Jetronic electronic fuel injection as standard equipment; 1978 was the first year for electronic ignition, utilizing a hall effect sensor and digital controller, eliminating maintenance-requiring contact-breaker points.
+The 1975 and later US model years received Bosch L-Jetronic electronic fuel injection as standard equipment.
+1978 was the first year for electronic ignition, using a hall effect sensor and digital controller, eliminating maintenance-requiring contact-breaker points.
 As with all Transporter engines, the focus in development was not on power, but on low-end torque.
 The Type 4 engines were considerably more robust and durable than the Type 1 engines, particularly in Transporter service.

-In 1972, for the 1973 model year, exterior revisions included relocated front turn indicators, squared off and set higher in the valance, above the headlights.
+For the 1973 model year, exterior revisions included relocated front turn indicators, squared off and set higher in the valance, above the headlights.
 Also, square-profiled bumpers, which became standard until the end of the T2 in 1979, were introduced in 1973.
 Crash safety improved with this change because of a compressible structure behind the front bumper.
 This meant that the T2b was capable of meeting US safety standards for passenger cars of the time, though not required of vans.
-The "VW" emblem on the front valance became slightly smaller.
+The "VW" emblem on the front valance also became slightly smaller.

 Later model changes were primarily mechanical.
 By 1974, the T2 had gained its final shape.
 Very late in the T2's design life, during the late 1970s, the first prototypes of Type 2 vans with four-wheel drive (4WD) were built and tested.